coredataengineers/CDE-BOOTCAMP/12_apache_kafka/07-Consumer-and-Configurations.md

 * Reads data from topics (partition by partition).
 * Keeps track of what it has already read using something called an offset.

+Example:

+* A dashboard that reads real-time user activity.
+* A fraud detection system that consumes payment events.
+* A database sync service that consumes topic data and writes it into a table.